radekzien/TCP-IP-Java-Model/README.md

 # TCP-IP-Java-Model
-This is a Java model simulating TCP communication, and other protocols, used in communication.
+This is a Java model simulating TCP communication and other protocols used in communication.
 This is a very simple model, using one router and a user-defined amount of clients which may connect to it, all of which will run on your machine.
 This is supposed to showcase the fundamentals of TCP (Ordering and error checking), how clients connect to a network, and how routers switch packets.

 ## ----- SETTING UP THE PROJECT -----
 This is how you set up the project on your machine.
 These instructions are assuming you are retrieving this project from my github.
 If not, please contact the author ASAP.
 Contact details can be found on @radekzien on github.